Skip to main content

 Despite how critical this information is for employees, most companies lack the tools, resources, and/or knowledge to build these connections for their colleagues.

-Simply put, an internal talent marketplace is a highly connected, intelligent, and transparent talent management system within an organization.
+Simply put, a talent marketplace is a highly connected, intelligent, and transparent talent management system.

 These HR tech solutions are designed to empower employees to pursue their career aspirations by connecting them to new growth opportunities based on their skill sets, interests, and the needs of the business.
 These new opportunities could be their next role, gig, stretch assignments, mentoring, etc.

-With a talent marketplace, colleagues are empowered to own their development, while employers unleash an agile pipeline of ready-now talent with the right competencies and skills to deliver on business priorities and challenges.
+Colleagues are empowered to own their development, while employers gain an agile pipeline of ready-now talent with the right competencies and skills to deliver on business priorities and challenges.

-Let’s take a look at a hypothetical employee growth experience following Sally Employee as she uses her company’s talent marketplace to develop for her next growth opportunity.
+Let’s look at a hypothetical employee growth experience following Sally Employee as she uses her company’s talent marketplace to develop her next growth opportunity.

 A talent marketplace puts your people back in the driver’s seat of their own development.
 It does this by providing significant transparency into: